Doping in the United States: NFL performance-enhancing drug policy

 Since steroid testing began in 1987, the NFL has made strides to discourage steroid use through their testing policies and procedures.
 According to nflcommunications.com, The NFL collects more than 14,000 tests each year which is more than any other professional sport league.
 But there are also 53 players in each team, so this does not necessarily mean, there are more tests per player, compared to other leagues.
 Furthermore, players are contacted with little time before their testing date, and any player who fails to test is referred to disciplinary review.
 The NFL has committed to testing for a wide array of Performance Enhancing drugs, Starting in 2011 the NFL implemented random blood test for the use of the human growth hormone (HGH).
-NFL sanctions include a minimum four game suspension for first-time offenders, six game suspension for second-time offenders, and a year suspension for third-time offenders.
-All NFL suspensions are without pay, in order to further discourage performance-enhancing drug use.
+NFL sanctions include a minimum four-game suspension for first-time offenders, six-game suspension for second-time offenders, and a year suspension for third-time offenders.
+All NFL suspensions are without pay, to further discourage performance-enhancing drug use.